na-na-hi/renget/archive/BulkGuide.md

 Sex: Male
 Ability: Sand Rush
 Location: Grass Continent
-He started out as a customer of Thicket's, but when Team Corvidae crashed her business in an attempt to arrest Cobalt and Nickel, he stepped into action.
+He started out as a customer of Thicket's, but when Team Corvidae crashed her business in an attempt to arrest Cobalt and Nickel he stepped into action.
 He joined their gang after the fact, pledging to use his strength to act as a bodyguard.
 He's oddly polite for an outlaw and thief, having scolded Team Corvidae for "causing a fuss" with their antics.

+He hits harder than Cobalt, but is more frail in return.

 Ampere (Wattrel):
 Bounty: 300 Poke